About UNDP in Iran

 Since opening an office in Iran, UNDP has been collaborating with the Government, civil society and people of Iran to help them find their own solutions to meet global, regional and national development challenges.

-Based on the United Nations Development Assistance Framework (UNDAF) 2012-2016, which was prepared in close consultation with the Government of Iran, the UN focuses on five priority areas:
+Based on the United Nations Development Assistance Framework (UNDAF) 2017 - 2021, which was prepared in close consultation with the Government of Iran, the UN focuses on four priority areas:

-Similarly, UNDP's Country Programme 2012-2016 was drawn from the agreed outcome areas of the UNDAF, the Fifth National Develoment Plan and key priorities of the UNDP Strategic plan.
+Similarly, UNDP's Country Programme Document 2017 - 2021 was drawn from the agreed outcome areas of the UNDAF, the country's 6th National Develoment Plan, the UNDP Strategic Plan 2014 - 2017 and the 2030 Agenda for Sustainable Development.

-As a middle income country, Iran is well placed to play a leading role in exchanging knowledge and technical expertise through South-South cooperation, both in the region and globally.
+As an upper-middle income country, Iran is well placed to play a leading role in exchanging knowledge and technical expertise through South-South cooperation, both in the region and globally.
 UNDP will continue to support Iran in these endeavors, drawing on its vast global knowledge network and established best practices.

 What are Our Results?

-- Micro-finance initiatives are increasingly being utilized in development planning.
-UNDP joint initiatives such as the Small Grants Programme, the Carbon Sequestration Project have been used as models and replicated by the government with the use of national funds.
+- UNDP joint initiatives such as the Small Grants Programme, the Carbon Sequestration Project have been used as success models and replicated by the government with the use of national funds.

 - Advocacy and training activities have contributed to a rise in public awareness, resulting in the reduction of stigmatization on the issue of HIV/AIDS.